rocky3xr/docs/coinswap/consolidatingcoins.rst

 Consolidating Coins Into A Single Wallet Address
 ================================================

 These instructions are intended for those that are consolidating all of your RUPX and zRUPX into a single wallet address.
-This step is critical to completing the coin swap with the Swap Bot.
+This process is critical to prepare for completing the coin swap with the Swap Bot.

 Consolidating RUPX
 ==================